benhammondmusic/blog/clmiqc3en000j09jqd7yr0elr.md

 > Time taken by the original code to process a single file: 3*13s*

-Here are the incremental changes I made, and the improvement measured from each step:
+Here are the incremental changes I made, and the improved speed measured from each step:

 * Two major items: Using a vectorized `combine_race_eth()` function, which used Pandas' built-in optimized functions rather than mapping/applying a regular Python lambda function against each row, and only reading in the needed columns with the arg `usecols` in the `read_csv`: **191s**